-It’s March and that means Tax Day is right around the corner.
-Tax Day is April 18, and this is a perfect time to refresh yourself on veterans tax benefits in West Virginia.
-It is important to learn what benefits you or a loved-one might qualify to receive.
+Tax season is officially upon us as we move into the new year.
+Tax Day is Tuesday, April 18, and this is a perfect time to refresh yourself on veterans’ tax benefits in West Virginia.
+Learning what benefits you or a loved one might qualify to receive is essential.

-One tax benefit is the Military Retirement Pay State Income Tax Exemption.
-This is for anyone in West Virginia who receives a military retirement income paid by the United States or the state of West Virginia.
-This includes retirement income from the regular Armed Forces, Reserves and National Guard.
-This retirement income is exempt from state income tax.
+The Military Retirement Pay State Income Tax is available for any West Virginian that receives a military retirement income paid by the United States or the state of West Virginia.
+This retirement income is exempt from state income tax and includes income from the regular Armed Forces, Reserves and National Guard.

-West Virginia offers a $20,000 property tax exemption to veterans who are rated as 100% disabled by the U.S. Veterans Administration.
+West Virginia offers a $20,000 property tax exemption to veterans rated 100% disabled by the U.S. Veterans Administration.
 The veteran must be the owner or occupier of the home.
-The veteran must also be a West Virginia resident for two consecutive years prior to filing the claim and meet other residency requirements if they entered the U.S. Armed Forces from West Virginia.
+The veteran must also be a West Virginia resident for two consecutive years before filing the claim and meet other residency requirements if they enter the U.S. Armed Forces from West Virginia.

-You can speak to one of our VSOs at your local Benefit Office to see if you qualify for this exemption.
-To find which office serves your county, visit: https://veterans.wv.gov/field-office/Pages/default.aspx.
+You can speak to one of our VSOs at your local Benefits Office to see if you qualify for this exemption.
+To find which office serves your county, visit https://veterans.wv.gov/field-office/Pages/default.aspx.